brotatotes/bht-automation/bht gen 3/Matthew/Chapter 22/Matthew 22 19 bht.md

 ### Archibald T. Robertson:
 1. "Κηνσος, Latin census, was a capitation tax or head-money, tributum capitis."
-2. "Νομισμα is the Latin numisma and occurs here only in the N.T."
-3. "Νομισμα is common in the old Greek, from νομιζω sanctioned by law or custom."
+2. "Νομισμα is the Latin numisma and occurs here only in the N.T., is common in the old Greek, from νομιζω sanctioned by law or custom."

 ### John Gill:
-1. "Shew me the tribute money.... they brought unto him a penny."
-2. "Not any money, or any sort of coin that was current among them; but that in which the tribute was usually paid, which was Roman money."
+1. "Shew me the tribute money,....
+Not any money, or any sort of coin that was current among them; but that in which the tribute was usually paid."
+(Matthew 22:19)
+2. "Which was Roman money: and they brought unto him a penny; not as, being what was the usual sum that was paid for tribute at one time, but as a sample of what sort of money it was paid in, in Roman pence."
+(Matthew 22:19)
 3. "One of which was seven pence halfpenny of our money."
+(Matthew 22:19)

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:51:21
+- Timestamp: 12-25-2023 19:30:20
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 73
+- BHT Word Count: 84
-- BHT Commentary Usage: 40.35%
+- BHT Commentary Usage: 36.54%
-- BHT Quality Score: 1.8658868673504654
+- BHT Quality Score: 2.245177508823364
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (57):
+- ChatGPT injected words (52):
-	['a', 'accepted', 'accuse', 'against', 'asks', 'authority', 'bears', 'but', 'by', 'caesar', 'coin', 'common', 'denarius', 'displaying', 'dominion', 'exposing', 'for', 'grounds', 'had', 'he', 'image', 'ingeniously', 'is', 'jesus', 'jews', 'leaving', 'making', 'money', 'not', 'of', 'payment', 'purpose', 'rather', 'rebellion', 'request', 'reveals', 'roman', 'romans', 'rome', 's', 'specific', 'superficial', 'surrender', 'that', 'the', 'their', 'they', 'this', 'through', 'to', 'tribute', 'used', 'was', 'when', 'which', 'willingly', 'without']
+	['a', 'agreement', 'arrangements', 'as', 'brought', 'but', 'caesar', 'coin', 'current', 'denarius', 'depended', 'dispute', 'for', 'general', 'government', 'here', 'in', 'indicating', 'is', 'it', 'jesus', 'jewish', 'jews', 'likeness', 'mentioned', 'money', 'need', 'no', 'not', 'of', 'on', 'pay', 'paying', 'payment', 'pence', 'penny', 'poll', 'roman', 's', 'sample', 'separate', 'stamped', 'tax', 'the', 'there', 'thus', 'to', 'tribute', 'used', 'voluntary', 'was', 'with']
-- ChatGPT injected words (significant words only) (34):
+- ChatGPT injected words (significant words only) (33):
-	['accepted', 'accuse', 'asks', 'authority', 'bears', 'caesar', 'coin', 'common', 'denarius', 'displaying', 'dominion', 'exposing', 'grounds', 'image', 'ingeniously', 'jesus', 'jews', 'leaving', 'making', 'money', 'payment', 'purpose', 'rebellion', 'request', 'reveals', 'roman', 'romans', 'rome', 's', 'specific', 'superficial', 'surrender', 'tribute', 'willingly']
+	['agreement', 'arrangements', 'brought', 'caesar', 'coin', 'current', 'denarius', 'depended', 'dispute', 'general', 'government', 'indicating', 'jesus', 'jewish', 'jews', 'likeness', 'mentioned', 'money', 'need', 'pay', 'paying', 'payment', 'pence', 'penny', 'poll', 'roman', 's', 'sample', 'separate', 'stamped', 'tax', 'tribute', 'voluntary']

 ### Logs
-- Attempt 1 BHT: When Jesus asks for the tribute money, it may seem like a trivial request, but it actually serves a profound purpose.
-By showing them the coin, He exposes the fact that the Jews themselves have voluntarily submitted to the Roman authority through their payment of the tribute.
-The coin's likeness of Caesar is a symbol of the Romans' power over the Jews, who had relinquished their right to wield the sword.
-This specific coin, a denarius, was the Roman currency in which the poll-tax was paid.
-Therefore, it becomes clear that the Jews were trapped by their own actions and were thus unable to accuse Jesus of opposing the Roman authority.
+- Attempt 1 BHT: The tribute money mentioned in this verse refers to the denarius, a Roman coin specifically used to pay the poll-tax.
+This tax, known as the census or head-money, was a capitation tax sanctioned by law or custom.
+It was paid in Roman money, not Jewish currency.
+The coin was stamped with Caesar's likeness, signifying the Jews' voluntary agreement to pay tribute to the Roman government.
+Therefore, there was no need to dispute the payment of the tribute-money, as it was a result of the general arrangements of the government.
+The penny brought to Jesus was not the actual sum paid for tribute but a sample of the Roman pence used for this purpose.
-- 🔄 Matthew 22:19 (attempt 1, 113 words, 42.67% quotes quality score: 1.8222204493644591, V2 normalized quality score: 51.93, commentator tiers 1-3: 23.91%, 37.26%, 38.83%)
+- 🔄 Matthew 22:19 (attempt 1, 117 words, 29.69% quotes quality score: 2.0147745890434514, V2 normalized quality score: 58.33, commentator tiers 1-3: 29.28%, 32.51%, 38.22%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: When Jesus asks for the tribute money, He is not making a superficial request, but rather ingeniously exposing the Jews' surrender to Roman authority.
-By displaying the coin, which bears Caesar's image, Jesus reveals that they had willingly accepted the Romans' dominion through their payment of the tribute.
-This specific denarius was the common Roman coin used for this purpose, leaving the Jews without grounds to accuse Jesus of rebellion against Rome.
+	- 'VERSE' FOUND IN BHT!
+- Attempt 2 BHT: The tribute money mentioned here is the denarius, the Roman coin for paying the poll-tax.
+It was the current coin of tribute, not in Jewish but in Roman money.
+The coin was stamped with Caesar's likeness, indicating the Jews' voluntary agreement to pay tribute.
+Thus, there was no need for a separate dispute, as the payment of tribute depended on the general arrangements of the government.
+The penny brought to Jesus was a sample of the Roman pence used for paying tribute.
-- 🔄 Matthew 22:19 (attempt 2, 73 words, 40.35% quotes quality score: 1.8658868673504654, V2 normalized quality score: 53.38, commentator tiers 1-3: 24.19%, 37.51%, 38.29%)
+- 🔄 Matthew 22:19 (attempt 2, 84 words, 36.54% quotes quality score: 2.245177508823364, V2 normalized quality score: 65.99, commentator tiers 1-3: 29.77%, 33.8%, 36.43%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: When Jesus instructs them to present the tribute money, it may seem like a trivial act, but it carries significant implications.
-By producing the specific coin used for the payment of tribute, Jesus exposes the fact that the Jews themselves had voluntarily submitted to Roman authority.
-The image of Caesar on the coin symbolizes the acknowledgment of Roman power, which the Jews had accepted by relinquishing their right to wield the sword.
-This denarius was the Roman currency specifically designated for the tribute, illustrating the Jews' entrapment by their own actions and preventing them from accusing Jesus of opposing the Roman government.
+- Attempt 3 BHT: The tribute money in this passage is the denarius, a Roman coin used for the poll-tax.
+It was the current coin of tribute and not Jewish currency.
+The coin was stamped with Caesar's likeness, indicating the Jews' voluntary agreement to pay tribute.
+Therefore, there was no need for a separate dispute as the payment of tribute was determined by the general arrangements of the government.
+The penny brought to Jesus was a sample of the Roman pence used for this purpose.
-- 🔄 Matthew 22:19 (attempt 3, 102 words, 35.82% quotes quality score: 1.8106719801781486, V2 normalized quality score: 51.55, commentator tiers 1-3: 24.79%, 35.28%, 39.93%)
+- 🔄 Matthew 22:19 (attempt 3, 83 words, 35.85% quotes quality score: 2.1228262585415076, V2 normalized quality score: 61.92, commentator tiers 1-3: 29.58%, 33.55%, 36.87%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: When Jesus asks for the tribute money, He intentionally reveals the Jews' voluntary submission to Roman rule.
-The coin's image of Caesar signifies their acceptance of Roman authority, as they had surrendered their right to bear arms.
-This denarius, specifically used for the tribute, highlights their entrapment by their own actions.
-By presenting the coin, Jesus anticipated and thwarted any accusation of rebellion against Rome.
-His request may have seemed insignificant, but it exposed the Jews' recognition and obligation to Roman power.
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 4 BHT: The tribute money mentioned in this quote is the denarius, a Roman coin used for paying the poll-tax.
+It was the current coin of tribute, not in Jewish but in Roman money.
+The coin was stamped with Caesar's likeness, indicating the Jews' voluntary agreement to pay tribute.
+Therefore, there was no need for a separate dispute about the tribute-money, as it was a result of the general arrangements of the government.
+The penny brought to Jesus was a sample of the Roman pence used for this purpose.
-- 🔄 Matthew 22:19 (attempt 4, 83 words, 37.1% quotes quality score: 1.582157261276138, V2 normalized quality score: 43.95, commentator tiers 1-3: 22.9%, 38.0%, 39.1%)
+- 🔄 Matthew 22:19 (attempt 4, 90 words, 35.85% quotes quality score: 2.1004989393027715, V2 normalized quality score: 61.18, commentator tiers 1-3: 28.55%, 33.68%, 37.76%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: When Jesus asks for the tribute money, He effectively reveals the Jews' acceptance of Roman authority.
-The coin, bearing Caesar's likeness, represents their submission to the Roman government.
-By presenting the specific denarius used for the tribute, Jesus exposes their voluntary obligation to Rome.
-It becomes evident that the Jews were constrained by their own actions, leaving them unable to accuse Jesus of defying Roman rule.
-His request may have appeared insignificant, but it laid bare their acknowledgment and compliance with Roman power.
+- Attempt 5 BHT: The tribute money mentioned refers to the denarius, a Roman coin used for paying the poll-tax.
+It was the current coin of tribute, not in Jewish but in Roman money.
+The coin was stamped with Caesar's likeness, indicating the Jews' voluntary agreement to pay tribute.
+The penny brought to Jesus was a sample of the Roman pence used for paying tribute.
+Therefore, the payment of the tribute-money was not a separate dispute but depended on the general arrangements of the government.
-- 🔄 Matthew 22:19 (attempt 5, 84 words, 33.87% quotes quality score: 1.6184308555633007, V2 normalized quality score: 45.16, commentator tiers 1-3: 22.25%, 39.5%, 38.24%)
+- 🔄 Matthew 22:19 (attempt 5, 84 words, 29.79% quotes quality score: 2.192761580169119, V2 normalized quality score: 64.25, commentator tiers 1-3: 29.28%, 33.43%, 37.29%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 22:19 bht prompt v0.8 (73 words, 40.35% quotes)
+- ✅ Matthew 22:19 bht prompt v0.8 (84 words, 36.54% quotes)
-- quality score: 1.8658868673504654, V2 normalized quality score: 53.38, commentator tiers 1-3: 24.19%, 37.51%, 38.29%)
+- quality score: 2.245177508823364, V2 normalized quality score: 65.99, commentator tiers 1-3: 29.77%, 33.8%, 36.43%)